Menu

 Mild weather February to April, October to November

-Lotus flowers May to July
+Lotus in bloom May to July

-Fewer crowds Weekdays and shoulder-season periods
+Fewer people Weekdays, and shoulder-season weeks

 The serene atmosphere of the pagoda, nestled in a calm cave - Our dear travelers